 Time to configure conditional access, which allows flexibility when creating rules to access your applications.
 By default, new subscriptions (after October 2019) have security defaults enabled.

-If you are planning to take advantage of the conditional access, we must disable such features and start controlling access through the conditional access blade.
+If you plan to take advantage of the conditional access, we must disable such features and start controlling access through the conditional access blade.
 Unfortunately, both features cannot coexist.

 Logged in the Azure Portal, click on Azure Active Directory, click on Properties (Item 1).
 In the new blade, click on the last link label as Manage Security Defaults (Item 2), and select No (Item 3).
 Click on Save.

-Time to get our feet wet and create the first policy that will tackle the requirement for requiring multifactor authentication for remote users using Microsoft Teams.
+Time to get our feet wet and create the first policy that will require multifactor authentication for remote users using Microsoft Teams.

 Our first stop is to define the IP range being used by your offices.
 We will require MFA for remote users who are not in a corporate office.